0xkohi/0xkohi.github.io/content/posts/prometei_crypto.md

 ![HxD_1](/images/prometei-25.png)
 ![HxD_2](/images/prometei-26.png)

-I tried again to unpack it with the 'upx -d' CLI but it still did not work, so I looked at the footer and remembered the superposition that was indicated in Detect It Easy.
+I tried again to unpack it with the 'upx -d' CLI but it still did not work, so I looked at the footer and remembered the "superposition" that was indicated in Detect It Easy.
 ![HxD_3](/images/prometei-27.png)

-We can see here that the UPX footer seems right, and the superposition is the json part.
+We can see here that the UPX footer seems right, and the "superposition" is the json part.
 I removed it and tried to unpack again and it worked !

 I suppose that when UPX tries to unpack a binary, it checks the footer and it probably saw this superpositon part and didn't took it has a real footer.
 It would also explain why the tool to repair UPX headers did not work, because they were able to find the right header and footer bytes.